hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 ### Codes Catalog

-A `method` codes catalog *could* be developed over time and be included in this part of the RFC.
-This might an additional step in transitioning a given interaction implemented using DRPC into formally specified interaction.
+A [JSON-RPC] request codes catalog *could* be developed over time and be included in this part of the RFC.
+This might an intermediate step in transitioning a given interaction implemented using DRPC into formally specified interaction.
 On the other hand, simply defining a full DIDComm protocol will often be a far better approach.

 At this time, there are no codes to be cataloged.